-Nighthawks is so widely recognised and the diner scene in Nighthawks has served as the model for a number of homages and parodies in numerous art forms such as: painting, sculpture, literature, film and music.
+Nighthawks is so widely recognised, and the diner scene in Nighthawks has served as the model for homage and parodies in numerous art forms such as painting, sculpture, literature, film and music.
 For example, Nighthawks influenced the film “Blade Runner”.
 The director Ridley Scott used this painting to illustrate the look and mood he wanted for his film.

 - Title: Nighthawks

 - Dimensions 84.1 cm × 152.4 cm ( 33 1⁄8 in × 60 in)